Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-light:{ .lg } Light

-When you take the **Attack** Action on your turn and attack with a Light weapon, you can make one extra attack as a :rsc-bonus-action: **Bonus Action** later on the same turn.
+When you take the **Attack** Action on your turn and attack with a Light weapon, you can make one extra attack as a :rsc-b: **Bonus Action** later on the same turn.
 That extra attack must be made with a ^^different Light weapon^^, and you don't add your ability modifier to the extra attack's damage, unless that modifier is negative.

 ---

 #### :weapon-prop-loading:{ .lg } Loading

-Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an :rsc-action: **Action**, :rsc-bonus-action: **Bonus Action**, or :rsc-reaction: **Reaction** to fire it, regardless of the number of attacks you can normally make.
+Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an :rsc-action: **Action**, :rsc-b: **Bonus Action**, or :rsc-reaction: **Reaction** to fire it, regardless of the number of attacks you can normally make.

 ---